Hoya Keysii of the Apocynaceae family is an evergreen vining plant that is easy to grow and can add charm to any space.

 Additionally, you could create a greenhouse effect by placing a garden sheet over the plant.
 It will not only provide it with enough light but also protect it from the sun.

-– What is The Right Season To Propagate?
+What is The Right Season To Propagate Hoya Keysii?

-The right season to propagate your hoya variant is in the warm spring and summer months, when the sun is at its fullest.
+The right season to propagate Hoya Keysii is typically spring or early summer when the plant is actively growing and the sun is at its fullest.
 The plant is in its growing season and thus rooting will happen faster in comparison to the winter months when the plant is in a state of dormancy.

 When it’s cold, you will find propagation to be slower and the offset may not develop healthily.
 Thus, utilize the warmth of the summer season and work on the process during the months between early spring to mid-summer.

-It is possible that the variety simple has pale rose coronas instead of red.
+Hoya Keysii blooms without red centers may indicate a variation.
+It is possible that the variety simply has pale rose coronas instead of red.
 This is not a cause for concern.

 In this guide, you have read in a detailed way how easy it is to grow this Hoya plant.